Oort cloud: Development of theory

 By the early 20th century, astronomers had identified two main types of comets: short-period comets (also called ecliptic comets) and long-period comets (also called nearly isotropic comets).
-Ecliptic comets have relatively small orbits aligned near the ecliptic plane and are not found much farther than the Kuiper cliff around 50 AU from the Sun (the orbit of Neptune averages about 30 AU and 177P/Barnard has aphelion around 48 AU).
+Ecliptic comets have relatively small orbits aligned near the ecliptic plane and are not found much farther than the Kuiper cliff around 50 AU from the Sun (the orbit of Neptune averages about 30 AU and 177P/Barnard's aphelion lies at around 48 AU).
 Long-period comets, on the other hand, travel in very large orbits thousands of AU from the Sun and are isotropically distributed.
 This means long-period comets appear from every direction in the sky, both above and below the ecliptic plane.

 In 1907, Armin Otto Leuschner showed that comet trajectories were related to observation time: Short times implied assumed parabolic trajectories, and longer times implied elliptical orbits.
 Leuschner conjectured that better statistics would show that comets had elliptical orbits and were permanent members of the Solar System that would return to the inner Solar System after long intervals during which they were invisible to Earth-based astronomy.
 In 1932, the Estonian astronomer Ernst Öpik proposed a reservoir of long-period comets in the form of an orbiting cloud at the outermost edge of the Solar System.
 Dutch astronomer Jan Oort revived this idea in 1950 to resolve a paradox about the origin of comets.
 The following facts are not easily reconcilable with the highly elliptical orbits in which long-period comets are always found: